 No one yet knows the cost of Daxi, but we do try to keep our neuromodulators at around the same cost per effectiveness, since we know there’s a lot of math involved in trying to compare by units, etc., and we want our patients to be guided towards the best product for them, not necessarily the least expensive one.

-No, while Daxi is also Botulinum Toxin Type A, just like Botox and Xeomin, these 3 don’t exactly contain the same ingredient because they are all manufactured slightly differently, and that means there are minute differences in the protein molecules of each.
-This is what we believe accounts for the variance in duration of effect and strength.
+No, while Daxi is also botulinum toxin Type A, just like Botox and Xeomin, these 3 don’t exactly contain the same ingredient because they are all manufactured slightly differently, and that means there are minute differences in the protein molecules of each.
+This is what we believe accounts for the variance in the duration of effect and strength.

 - Vince Bertucci, MD, Nowell Solish, MD, Joely Kaufman-Janette, MD, et. al.; DaxibotulinumtoxinA for Injection has a prolonged duration of response in the treatment of glabellar lines: Pooled data from two multicenter, randomized, double-blind, placebo-controlled, phase 3 studies (SAKURA 1 and SAKURA 2); Journal of the American Academy of Dermatology, Volume 82, Issue 4, P838-845, April 01, 2020.